Shiny1711/220701267-CS19442-SE-Lab-Team-5-Counselling-System-/README.md

 | [Sreenidhi K]  | 220701285  |

-# Problem Statement:
+# Project Overview:

-The primary problem a Student Information Management System (SIMS) aims to resolve is the efficient and organized management of student data.
+The primary problem a Counselling System aims to resolve is the efficient and organized management of student data.
 Specifically, the system addresses:
 Data Fragmentation: Student information is often spread across various platforms,